One Million Trees

 I have entitled this blog entry 'One Million Trees', as this will talk of effort expended towards an aspiration, and perhaps of optimism and hope.
 In the past year, I have both experienced joyful insights and enthusiasm of what I could do upon leaving my present job, and wallowed in despair when some of these plans were cut short, or appeared unworkable.

 The One Million Trees (OMT) programme is a citizen-initiated voluntary effort to plant trees as part of Singapore's greening, initiated among others by my former KE7 roommate, N Sivasothi, also known as Otterman.
-When I met Siva at the Festival of Biodiversity in 2025, I told him of my plans to participate in more of such activities in my Next Chapter.
+When I met Siva at the Festival of Biodiversity in 2025, I told him of my plans to participate in more of such activities in my next chapter, after leaving astar.

 In Feb this year, I was glad to finally begin the fulfilment of that pledge, by signing up for my first OMT activity at Sungai Buloh Wetland Park.
 While I was in the lab doing some work on that Saturday morning (Feb 6), I was unsure if the activity would still be held as planned, noting the ominous clouds gathering above.
 Perhaps more trivially, I was also worried that I was not attired in the right footwear, having donned my relatively new NLB running shoes when I left home for work in the morning!